digital-cargo/good-practice-truck-preadvice/README.md

 ### Business Process

 The business process for this use case is following basic ONE Record concepts.
 The whole TruckPreAdvice process is using a GHA Service called "QuickDropOff".
+The sequence for this use case is as follows:
-A trucker provides a service request with the essential information: the truck and driver information plus the shipments .
-Principally, it can be used wherever the information of a transport using a TransportMeans (e.g. truck, train, AGV) is to be shared.
+- A trucker provides a serviceRequest with the essential information: the truck and driver information plus the shipments.
+- The GHA then provides one or more options for the service.
+Each service option is a dock slot option a different drop-off time.
+For this example, we assume there´s only one option provided by the GHA.
+- If the slot fits and is to be confirmed, the trucker then requests the GHA to change the Status of the bookingOption to BOOKED.
+- The GHA then provides the transportMovements for the different docs and the different pieces according to their nature (e.g. PER, COOL, DGR).
+- During the execution of this sequence, the "ACTUAL" timestamps are added to the transportMovement.

 To examplify the use case, the following setting was assumed: